HubbleHQ/hubble-django-gdpr-manager/README.md

         "gdpr_manager",
     ]
     ```
 6. Build and run the service you are testing with and you should have a live updating package you can test with.

     Easiest way to test is to go into the `templates/gdpr_manager/gm_change_list.html` and add some random text and see if it shows up in the admin.

+### Deploying to PyPi

+1. Ensure you're listed as a contributing member for the package in Pypi and if you want to do a test deploy in test PyPi as well.
+They use separate users, so you may need to sign up again.
+We don't seem to use organisations in PyPi so you need adding to the project directly.
+2. Update the version number in `pyproject.toml` use semantic version as it makes sense, e.g. minor version changes for minor updates
+3. Run `make build` to get a build - you don't need to anything with this version but look in the `dist/` directory to make sure the version and name all look correct.
+4. Run `make test-deploy` this will build and attempt an upload to the test PyPi
+ 1. Before being uploaded it will ask you to enter a token.
+ 2. To generate a token go to https://test.pypi.org/, login -> account settings -> scroll down -> api tokens -> generate a new one with access to the project.
+If you don't see the project then go back to point 1.
+ 3. Copy the token into the prompt from `make test-deploy`
+ 4. Check test pypi has the updated version.
+5. Run `make deploy` for a production release and follow the same steps as the test but on the proper PyPi.